 Both of these machines come with a 1-year warranty.

 Pros and Cons

 These blenders are so similar that a lot of the pros and cons are the same.
-If there is a pro or con that applies to just one of them, it will be notated in parenthesis.
+Therefore, if a pro or con applies to just one of them, it will be notated in parenthesis.